 Tuck in the goddess for the night

 Of the things to do in Madurai, its undisputed draw card is the Meenakshi Amman temple, with its 170ft-high psychedelic gopuras (towers).
 Meenakshi (Parvati) rules over the immense complex from her sacred sanctum in the southern precinct.
 Join throngs of worshippers after sunset for the Going to Bed ceremony, when an image of Shiva, Meenakshi’s partner, is carried through the temple amidst much noisy pomp and ceremony before being tucked in next to the goddess for the night.
+It’s the unequivocal highlight of a holiday in Tamil Nadu.

 Learn to cook Anglo-Indian cuisine